bitcoin-api/bitcoin-api-full-stack/README.md

 * Have a Mac or Linux server, this can be a computer in your home, or in the cloud (e.g. an [EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)).
 The Linux server must meet [Bitcoin Core's computer requirements](https://bitcoin.org/en/bitcoin-core/features/requirements).
 You need to have access to the server.
 This means you should be able to access a command-line or terminal in that server using [ssh](https://en.wikipedia.org/wiki/Secure_Shell).
 You can also manually install the backend on a computer locally without ssh, that computer just needs to stay running and connected to the internet for the services to remain active.

-* On the computer you're working on (e.g. your home computer), clone or download this Bitcoin-Api-Full-Stack code repository.
-This repo is like the "command center" for your Bitcoin-Api instance.
+* On the computer you're working on (e.g. your home computer), clone or download this Bitcoin-API-Full-Stack code repository.
+This repo is like the "command center" for your Bitcoin-API instance.
 Set up, deployment, and other useful commands are performed using the files and scripts in this repo.

 * Have a Redis service that you can access using a URL.
 [Redis Labs](https://redislabs.com) provides great Redis services.